 Notes on the Geography of Japan: Nara

-Pocket history: for most of the 8th century, Nara was Japan's capital, and in 1890 the city's first railroad arrived, from Osaka.
+For most of the 8th century, Nara was Japan's capital, and in 1890 the city's first railroad arrived, from Osaka.
 Whoa, you say?
 Bit of a jump there?
-Sure, but the connection is this: between the 8th and 20th centuries, Nara was a famous place with a steady but thin stream of visitors.
+Sure, but the connection is this: between the 8th and 20th centuries, Nara was a famous place with a thin stream of visitors.
 Once the railroad came, that stream became a flood.
-It's no accident that only five years after the railroad's arrival Nara's Imperial Museum, now the National Museum, opened for the first time.
+It's no accident that five years after the railroad's arrival Nara's Imperial Museum, now the National Museum, opened for the first time.
 Now, this town of about 350,000 people has 13 million visitors annually.
 All but 200,000 are Japanese.

 Another, with pots.